 Arugula, Kale and Spinach Chips:

 This recipe is from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Estheticain specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy these wonderful arugula, kale and spinach chips!

 Arugula, Kale and Spinach Chips